 Honorary Member - Tim Trautman

 Tim created the IPSF in early 2010 to take pole sports to the ultimate level, the World Games and the Olympics.
-It was the culmination of an adventure that began in 2006 when Tim joined with Lizz Schofield to create Studio Soiree in Salt Lake City, Utah which became the largest pole fitness studio in the world.
-At Soiree, Tim had the pleasure of seeing so many women discover their inner beauty while refining their outer beauty that it changed his life.
-In early 2009, he assisted in the creation and operation of the Pole Fitness Association and started the PFA's Olympic Committee to study what it would take to get pole sports in the Olympics.
-From his research, it was clear that what was missing in the pole industry was a dedicated organization unlike any that existed.
+In 2006 he joined with Lizz Schofield to create Studio Soiree in Salt Lake City, Utah which became hugel successful.
+In early 2009, he assisted in the creation and operation of the Pole Fitness Association and started the PFA's Olympic Committee to study what it would take to get pole sports into the Olympics.
+From his research, it was clear that a dedicated organisation was needed.
 Thus, he left the PFA to start the IPSF and spent the next year planning and putting the IPSF together as well as recruiting the industry's best and brightest leaders to make the IPSF what it is today.

 Calling all Recognised Competitions!!!